×

 If you are thinking about moving to Pembroke, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Pembroke can vary greatly depending on the size and location of the property.
 However, it is generally quite high due to the island's limited land space and high demand.
 For a modest home in Pembroke, one can expect to pay well over a million dollars.
 Luxury homes and waterfront properties can cost several million dollars.
 Apartments and condos are typically less expensive, but still may cost several hundred thousand dollars.
-It's also worth noting that the cost of living in Bermuda is one of the highest in the world, which is reflected in the housing prices," said one expat in Pembroke.
+It's also worth noting that the cost of living in Bermuda is one of the highest in the world, which is reflected in the housing prices," explained one expat living in Pembroke, Bermuda.

 Where should I setup a bank account in Pembroke?